varchasgopalaswamy/AutoUncertainties/paper/paper.md

 To simplify operations on `Uncertainty` objects, `AutoUncertainties` assumes all variables are independent and identically distributed (i.i.d.).
 This means that, in the case where the programmer assumes dependence between two or more `Uncertainty` objects, unexpected behavior may arise.
+Some examples of this phenomenon are demonstrated in the following subsections, however programmers should be aware that there are likely many more edge cases related to the i.i.d. assumption.

+### Subtracting Equivalent Uncertainties

-For instance, subtracting an `Uncertainty` from itself will not result in a standard devation of zero:
+Subtracting an `Uncertainty` from itself will not result in a standard devation of zero, as demonstrated in the following example.

 ```python
 x = Uncertainty(5.0, 0.5)
 print(x - x)  # 0 +/- 0.707107
 ```

+### Mean Error Propagation

-Additionally, when taking the mean of a vector multiplied by a scalar `Uncertainty` object, each component of the resulting vector is assumed to be i.i.d., which may not be the desired behavior.
-In this scenario, the programmer can take the mean assuming *full correlation* between the components of the vector by using one of two workaround techniques:
+When multiplying a vector by a scalar `Uncertainty` object, each component of the resulting vector is assumed to be i.i.d., which may not be the desired behavior.
+For instance, taking the mean of such a vector will return an `Uncertainty` object with an unexpectedly small standard deviation.
+To avoid this scenario, the programmer can take the mean assuming *full correlation* between the components of the vector by using one of two workaround techniques:

 1. Separate the central value from the relative error, multiply the vector by the central value, take the mean of the resulting vector, and then multiply by the previously stored relative error.